phunware/maas-cms-ios-sdk/README.md

 Requirements
 ------------

-- MaaS Core v1.3.0 or greater
+- PWCore v2.0.0 or greater
-- iOS 6.0 or greater
+- iOS 7.0 or greater
 - Xcode 6 or greater